 Now the more career driven among us will immediately refuse to take a day off, will soldier on with the tasks at hand and most likely make themselves worse off in the long run.
 The more practically minded will run for the sofa and a snuggly blanket, wishful wanting to waste the day with a TV binge.

-Whether you are the ‘let’s get on with it’ type or eagerly waiting for any only excuse to phone in sick, here are a few tips for being productive, even when you’re sick.
+Whether you are the ‘let’s get on with it’ type or eagerly waiting for any old excuse to phone in sick, here are a few tips for being productive, even when you’re sick.
 Continue reading “Being Productive… Even When Your Sick”

 Frequently I find myself complaining about little things that really annoy me.
 A customer at work was rude, someone cut me up on the road, or the milk has expired when I really want a cup of tea.